 Transit-Rich Areas (TRAs)

-Areas near rail, ferry or frequent bus service that were not already identified as PDAs, in jurisdictions that have not nominated at least 50 percent of their PDA-eligible lands.
+Areas near rail, ferry or frequent bus service that were not already identified as PDAs, in jurisdictions that have not nominated at least 50% of their PDA-eligible lands.
 Specifically, these are areas within 1/2 mile of either an existing rail station or ferry terminal (with bus or rail service), a bus stop with peak service frequency of 15 minutes or less, or a planned rail station or planned ferry terminal (with bus or rail service).
-See also: Growth Geographies.
+See also: Growth Geographies, Transit-Oriented Communities (TOC) Policy.

 Transportation Demand Management (TDM)